ietf-rats/charter/ietf-rats-charter.md

 and the associated procedures and protocols to convey this evidence for appraisal to a verifier and these attestation results to a relying party.
-Additionally, the WG will standardize formats for endorsements and reference values, and may apply and/or profile existing protocols (e.g. CoAP or DTLS) to convey them to the verifier.
+Additionally, the WG will standardize formats for endorsements and reference values, and may apply and/or profile existing protocols (e.g. DTLS, CoAP or MUD) to convey them to the verifier.
 Formats and protocols for appraisal policy for evidence and appraisal policy for attestation results are also out of scope.

-The WG will continue to cooperate and coordinate with other IETF WGs such as TEEP and SUIT, and work with organizations in the community, such as the TCG and the FIDO Alliance, as appropriate.
+The WG will continue to cooperate and coordinate with other IETF WGs such as TEEP and SUIT, and work with organizations in the community, such as the TCG, Global Platform, and the FIDO Alliance, as appropriate.

 Program of Work